zkeller89/zkeller89.github.io/about.markdown

 This blog will largely consist of my learnings and projects related to data, but not exclusively.
 I may stray from learnings/projects into more opinionated posts, or post about other interests like fitness, soccer, politics (although I'll likely stay away from that publicly), and bearded-dragons.

 Also - I'm pretty new to this blogging thing, so please allow for some lack-of-polish while consuming my work here.
 I have a full time job, an infant, and a reptile at home - so this is going to be a new hobby of mine...which is to say there may be the occasional typo here or there.
-Feel free to make suggestsions!
+Feel free to make suggestions!

 If you'd like to reach out - I figure email or [LinkedIn](https://www.linkedin.com/in/zrkeller/), is a fine medium.